General

 Define IT Costs: Key Components and Considerations

 Hardware Costs: This includes servers, computers, networking equipment, and other essential devices for IT operations.
-As organizations increasingly rely on advanced hardware, grasping the cost of it is vital for sound financial planning.
+As organizations increasingly rely on advanced hardware, grasping the total cost of ownership is vital for sound financial planning.

 Software Costs: These expenses cover purchasing, licensing, and maintaining software applications, such as operating systems and productivity tools.
 Notably, software spending is projected to rise by 14% in 2025, reaching approximately $1.23 trillion, reflecting a strategic shift towards scalable digital solutions.